We have many wonderful volunteers who add hugely to the enjoyment of our visitors through a variety of means.

 We Love our Volunteers Open Day

 In 2013, for the first time, we celebrated our volunteers with a special event on Thursday 14th February.
 We opened the Museum exclusively for volunteers – with a special lunch to thank our existing volunteers and to welcome new volunteers to join us.
 The day was a great success, enjoyed and appreciated by all – so is now set to become an annual event.
-Find out more about this years event which was on Thursday, 13th February 2014.
+Find out more about last years event which was on Thursday, 13th February 2014.
+This years event will be on Thursday 12th Febuary

-We invite all Volunteers to download the following documents and return them by post, or in person, to Miriam Tong, General Manager, Gilbert White’s House & Garden and The Oates Collection, High Street, Selborne, Hampshire GU34 3JH.
+We invite all Volunteers to download the following documents and return them by post, or in person, to Miriam Tong, General Manager, Gilbert White’s House & The Oates Collections, Selborne, Alton, Hampshire GU34 3JH.

 Showcased below are just some of the areas in which you may wish to become involved.
 Training and support is provided as appropriate.